dreamerjake/ontogenesis/ontogenesis/roadmap.md

 Quick/intuitive way to evaluate whether an equippable is GOOD or not?
     * Total exp in a skill, % distribution, delta w/ current equip?
-Have the characters realize they're living in a simulated world
+Have the characters realize they're living in a simulated world Make a universal-ish 'Info' button that can be used on almost everything The player could have a resource 'color' that changes represents their 'affinity' to various skilltypes

 ### Mob AI Scratchpad
 Predatory